 Albatros Travel is a fully paying member of the Association of Arctic Expedition Cruise Operators (AECO).
-The association was founded in 2003 and has since become an important organisation representing the concerns and views of arctic expedition cruise operators.
+The association was founded in 2003 and has since become an important organization representing the concerns and views of arctic expedition cruise operators.
 AECO is dedicated to managing responsible, environmentally friendly and safe tourism.
 Apart from the membership fee, Albatros pays AECO a certain amount for every guest we send to the Arctic.
 All funds from membership fees and from fundraising, are used by AECO to achieve our mutual goal of setting the highest possible operating standards in the Arctic.
+We are also full members of IAATO - the counterpart to AECO, with operation in Antarctic.